oyedejioyewole/nuxt-bootstrap-icons/docs/content/index.md

 ---
-description: A simple wrapper for Bootstrap Icons in Nuxt
+description: An integration for bootstrap-icons in Nuxt
 ---

 # Documentation